cjswart/puppet-quest-guide/quests/hello_puppet.md

 ## Agent installation

 The Learning VM itself has Puppet Enterprise pre-installed, including the Puppet server service.
+For each quest, we have provided a quest system where we will install the puppet agent.
-For each quest, the quest tool provides one or more agent systems that you explore and configure with Puppet.
+The puppet agent is needed to explore and configure your system with Puppet.

 For this quest, there is a fresh system where you can install the Puppet agent and explore some of the tools it provides.
 The Puppet server hosts an